 Holidays can be a fun experience for those students that celebrate them.
 Some holidays are a great opportunity to teach students about different traditions and infuse fun into learning.
 For some English Language Learners, they might be unfamiliar with the winter holidays that their classmates have celebrated for years.
 It can be helpful to go over basic holiday traditions and facts before the holiday begins.

 Teaching about religious holidays requires more care.
 Not all students will celebrate the holiday.
 Even aspects of the holiday that may not seem religious still connect to the religious holiday.
-I suggest avoiding using “holiday” themes for academic materials such as candy cakes, Santa Clause, stockings, or Christmas trees.
-Take a look at this interfaith holiday calendar.
+I suggest avoiding using “holiday” themes for academic materials such as candy canes, Santa Clause, stockings, or Christmas trees.
+Instead, teach about religious holidays without centering any one religion as the most “important” one.
+Take a look at this interfaith holiday calendar for examples of holidays to introduce throughout the year.
+Think about if you teach about world holidays all year, or only in December.

 Resources for Navigating December Holidays